 How should this medicine be used?

-Rasburicase injection comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a hospital or clinic.
+Rasburicase injection comes as a powder to be mixed with liquid to be injected intravenously (into a vein) by a doctor or nurse in a hospital or clinic.
 It is usually given over a period of 30 minutes once a day for up to 5 days.
 This medication is given as a single course of treatment that will not be repeated.

 Other uses for this medicine